I’ve been working with a perfectionist – but he’s only 5 years old !

 And the reason I know all about this so well is that I am a recovering perfectionist!

-One can never find peace in a crazy eight loop.
-For a perfectionist to find peace in their heart they must truly let go of the idea of being perfect because it doesn’t exist and they must create a new definition/new goal that they will pursue.
+No one can ever find peace in a Crazy Eight loop.
+For a perfectionist to find peace in their heart they must truly let go of the idea of being perfect because it doesn’t exist and they must learn to make peace with ‘Good Enough’ – ‘My Best’ ‘ It’s Excellent’